Using essential oils for sinus headache is one of the best natural ways to combat this health issue.

 Add 2 drops of rosemary to some coconut oil with 2 drops of peppermint.

 And then massage the mixture into your temple, forehead, and neck to alleviate the pain caused by headaches.

-Below are some of the symptoms of a sinus headache:
+Some of the common symptoms of sinus headache include: